sanskrit/raw_etexts_english/blogs/manasataramgini/2006-07-16_the-substrate-in-old-indo-aryan.md

 +++
-title = "The substrate in Oldxa0Indo-Aryan"
+title = "The substrate in Old Indo-Aryan"

 +++
 Over the past century Western as well as Hindu investigators have noted